 Therefore, both VPNs offer efficient and responsive customer support.

-The winner for this comparison is ExpressVPNowing to faster speeds, unblocking capabilities, and uninterrupted performance.
+The winner for ExpressVPN vs Cyberghost comparison in Australia is ExpressVPNowing to faster speeds, unblocking capabilities, and uninterrupted performance.

-However, the key deciding factor between the two VPNs is the cost.
-CyberGhost is a competent service with a large server network and decent features at a much lower cost than ExpressVPN.
+However, the key deciding factor between the two VPNs in Australia is the cost.
+CyberGhost is a competent service with a large server network and decent features at a much lower cost than ExpressVPN in Australia.

-Therefore, if you are on a budget, then CyberGhost would actually prove to be the better choice for you.
-On the other hand, if you’re not worried about the price factor, then ExpressVPN is better than CyberGhost in pretty much every respect.
+Therefore, if you are on a budget, then CyberGhost would actually prove to be the better choice for you in Australia.
+On the other hand, if you’re not worried about the price factor, then ExpressVPN is better than CyberGhost in Australia pretty much every respect.